It's Easy to Enrol

 • Understand the cultural requirements of a range of scented plants

 • Learn how prevention is always the best cure.
 Try to keep the environment friendly to the helpful insects, a healthy soil structure with added compost, and maintain suitable environmental conditions for the plant.
 If you don't have the right plant in the right place, they tend to struggle more.
-Follow these simple steps when selecting a site for a plant: •Heat, cold, wind, rain, frost, shade, pollution and other environmental problems can have disastrous effects on plants.
+Follow these simple steps when selecting a site for a plant: Heat, cold, wind, rain, frost, shade, pollution and other environmental problems can have disastrous effects on plants.

 • All plants need water to grow, and to survive.
 The amount of water needed however, will vary from plant .
-Learn how composting, planting, pruning and methods of propagation can be sued to grow healthy plants

 • Know how to make a range of products and uses for scented plants.

-• How to dry herbs, make potpourri, cosmetic products
+• How to dry herbs, make potpourri, cosmetic products -lavender crafts and rose crafts.

 • Understand harvest and post harvest techniques.
 If you are to reap the benefits of quality produce, crops must be handled properly during harvest and post harvest.
 Learn about the various methods for harvesting herbs